edtrochim/candid_core/docs/fields-reference-guide.md

   *Downloadable as GeoTIFFs via Zenodo (DOI provided, free account required); Google Earth Engine Asset ID available for cloud computation; no current API access.*

-* **NEW: User Feedback Channel**: Designated channel or contact point for users to report errors, ask questions, suggest improvements, or share use cases related to the dataset.
+* **User Feedback Channel**: Designated channel or contact point for users to report errors, ask questions, suggest improvements, or share use cases related to the dataset.

   *Please report issues via the GitHub repository issue tracker \[link\] or contact the GeoClimate Lab at \[email address\].
 User forum available at \[link\].*